Mrs. Bernadette Miglin, Ed.S, Principal

 - In conjunction with our STEM (Science, Technology, Engineering, and Math) program, a new Maker Space classroom has been created adjacent to the science lab.
 The Maker Space has been outfitted with Chomebooks, robotics, circuit boards, a 3D printer, and many other tools to engage students.
 All students in grades K-8 will enjoy weekly lessons in ‘making’ solutions to design challenges as a team.
 High tech and low tech will be incorporated into the program which requires students to ‘think outside the box’ in developing solutions to problems and challenges posed by teachers.

 - St. Nicholas is participating in the Archdiocese of Newark schools STEM initiative which will provide increased professional development for teachers as well as participation in the Archdiocese-wide STEM Engineering Fair.
 This program focuses on projects related to The United Nations Sustainable Development Goals.
-As you may know, our students were coached to gold, silver, and bronze awards for the last three years in the Hudson County STEM Showcase, and we anticipate more success this year.
+As you may know, our students were coached to gold, silver, and bronze awards for the last three years in the Hudson County STEM Showcase.

 - Technology offerings continue to be enhanced.
 We completed our program to provide new Internet accessible Smartboards in all classrooms which allows teachers to bring the world into their lessons.
 PreK students enjoy the addition of iPads on a weekly basis which allows them to practice their numeracy and literacy skills.
 Students in K-8 receive weekly technology lessons and additional technology infusion opportunities to develop 21st Century technology skills.

 - The buildings are outfitted throughout with Verizon Fios Internet service along with new high-speed Internet access points.
-The school’s technology infrastructure will be further enhanced this year by partnering with Future Generation, Inc. to identify additional opportunities for improvement.
+The school’s technology infrastructure has been further enhanced this year by partnering with Future Generation, Inc. to install additional improvements.

 - Junior High teachers will continue to integrate the use of Chromebooks and Google Suite for Education software into our Science/STEM, Technology, and English Language Arts program.
 Knowledge of these skills and the related applications are essential for today’s 21st Century learner as they prepare for the challenges of high school and beyond.